simwrapper/simwrapper/src/plugins/video-player/README.md

 # Video Player Plugin

-This viz allows viewing of MP4 video files.
+This viz allows playing of MP4 and MOV video files to be streamed.

 ## Usage